 This is the natural evolution of such communities, and in time the scales will balance and men and women will hack side by side – but when searching for places to go online to learn how to hack, it’s important to remember that because demographics and the world itself is changing, what you’ll find at most of the hacker websites are also changing significantly as well.
 Platforms in use are shifting from computer-based to more mobile and tablet hacking efforts, there’s much greater emphasis on social networks and the many hacks that are possible there, and all of the other new technologies and hacker tools available.
 The sites that keep up with these changing times will survive, while those that are stuck in the decades-old mentality of hackerdom-gone-by are doomed to fail.

 Where You Can Go To Learn How To Hack Like a Pro

-As we explore the world of hacking, it should be noted that there are two major forms of hacking – we’ll call it “white hat” and “black hat.”
-The “white hat” hackers call themselves “ethical hackers,” in that they find vulnerabilities and exploits only to make the programming and application communities more secure for everyone.
-However, there’s a whole other community of hackers who find vulnerabilities to do nothing more than exploit them as much as humanly possible.
-Now that you know what sort of community you may be entering, let’s get on with the list of top sites where you can learn how to hack.
+Your intention for learning how to hack is completely your own.
+I do not judge.
+However, it should be noted that there are two forms of hacking – “white hat” and “black hat”.
+White hat hackers call themselves “ethical hackers”, in that they find vulnerabilities simply to make systems and applications more secure for everyone.
+However, there’s a whole other community of hackers – the black hats – who find vulnerabilities only to exploit them as much as possible.
+Now that you know what sort of community you may be entering, let’s get on with the list of top sites where you can learn to hack.

 #2 – EvilZone Hacking Forums